nbardy/tiny_moe/Readme.md

 # TinyMoE

 This models pushes performance of small models as far as possible.
 We aim to create a Model that is both large and small at the same time.
 Large to take advantage of large scale pretraining and large amounts of GPU memory available.
-But small to be able to serve lighting fast inference.
+But small to be able to serve lightning fast inference.

 To accomplish this we take inspiration of a few recent models(Mixtral and Deepseek-MoE), mainly: